Eghamarian/sociotherapy/_short/17_sam.md

 My Name is Sam, and I am hollow. <br>
 So, you can blame your shit on me.<br>
-You can accuse me, call me names, and watch me watch you in return.<br>
+You can accuse me, call me names, and watch me watch you from the shadow.<br>
 Not because I am incapable of understanding your intentions, or the fact that you are shallow,<br>
 but because my name is Sam, and I am hollow.<br> <br>